96 Comments

 Haley, you ask who I’m rooting for, and it’s definitely Dorothea.
 Other commenters have said really interesting things about her adolescent quality of certainty - yes!
 She seems very grown up until her beliefs are challenged, and when they are, she is overwhelmed with shame, pity, despair, and (I’m sure of it) much suppressed rage.
 Thanks to all for pointing out how young she is - and how much growing up she has yet to do.

-With this second read, I continue to be impressed by how usual Dorothea’s storyline is - this is so far from the traditional marriage plot or a romance novel, even though romance is a factor (for good and ill).
+With this second read, I continue to be impressed by how unusual Dorothea’s storyline is - this is so far from the traditional marriage plot or a romance novel, even though romance is a factor (for good and ill).
 This time around I’ve also been struck by the discussions of art, life, and creativity - and I love them.
 I’m with Will when he says, “the best piety is to enjoy - when you can.”

 Expand full comment